pkalivas/radiate/docs/source/executors.md

         # ... other parameters ...
     )

-    # Or create the engine using the fluent builder pattern:
+    # Or create the engine using the fluent builder pattern & dsl syntax - both these engines are functionally equivalent:
     # The big difference here is that we can use the convenient
     # .parallel(num_workers: int | None = None) method.
     # If num_workers is None, it will use rayon's global thread pool, otherwise